Lancaster steps down as England coach

 “I did, however, want to take part in the review to ensure I understood the views of others before making a decision.
 The reality is that, while many aspects of the review were very positive, we didn’t achieve success on the field when it mattered and we all have to take responsibility for that but me especially as head coach,” Lancaster said, with England winning against and Uruguay.

-Though heading for the exit at Twickenham Lancaster, who was made England head coach in March 2012, made clear his belief in his squad to come back stronger.
+Though heading for the exit at Lancaster, who was made England head coach in March 2012, made clear his belief in his squad to come back stronger.

 “I am immensely proud of the development of this team and I know that there is an incredibly strong foundation for them to progress to great things in the future.
-We have played some excellent rugby and it was always going to be tough to get the right level of experience into them in time for 2015.
-It is a young group of players with the huge majority available for the in in 2019, where I believe their recent experience will make them genuine contenders.”
+We have played some excellent and it was always going to be tough to get the right level of experience into them in time for 2015.
+It is a young group of players with the huge majority available for the Rugby World Cup in in 2019, where I believe their recent experience will make them genuine contenders.”

 RFU chief executive, Ian Ritchie, said: ”The Rugby World Cup was hugely disappointing for everyone associated with the England team and the subsequent review into the team’s performance was always intended to be extremely comprehensive, which it has been.